godotengine/godot-docs/classes/class_transform.rst

 Member Variables
 ----------------

-- :ref:`Matrix3<class_matrix3>` **basis** - The basis contains 3 [Vector3].
-X axis, Y axis, and Z axis.
+- :ref:`Basis<class_basis>` **basis** - The basis is a matrix containing 3 [Vector3] as its columns: X axis, Y axis, and Z axis.
+These vectors can be interpreted as the basis vectors of local coordinate system travelling with the object.
 - :ref:`Vector3<class_vector3>` **origin** - The origin of the transform.
 Which is the translation offset.

 Description
 -----------

-Transform is used to store transformations, including translations.
-It consists of a Matrix3 "basis" and Vector3 "origin".
-Transform is used to represent transformations of any object in space.
-It is similar to a 4x3 matrix.
+Transform is used to store translation, rotation and scaling transformations.
+It consists of a Basis "basis" and Vector3 "origin".
+Transform is used to represent transformations of objects in space, and as such, determine their position, orientation and scale.
+It is similar to a 3x4 matrix.

 Member Function Description
 ---------------------------